racket/rhombus/text/0004-lexpr.md

 ```sexpr
 ((#%line (#%text ("This is a " "{" " embedded brace! " "}" " "))))
 ```

+## Text applications

+When a `{` is a follower, then it is a text application unit, which is notated with a special AST:

 ```lexpr
 let x = item{Some text}